- Reference Number: HEY-923/2021

 The choices available to you are:

 The hospital can arrange for a cremation which is shared with other babies if your baby is born under 24 weeks.
 This is officiated by a hospital chaplain.
-In these cases the cremation is authorised by the hospital, following your decision and consent.
-Your baby remains at the hospital in a safe and secure place up to a period of 12 weeks after the birth.
+In these cases, the cremation is authorised by the hospital, following your decision and consent.
+Your baby remains at the hospital in a safe and secure place up to until the next available service.
+The services are usually the first Wednesday of every month.
 Details of the mother remain confidential and are not provided to the crematorium.
 The cremation is recorded by a reference number, to enable any future enquiries.
 Following the cremation there are no individual ashes, the joint ashes are scattered or buried in the Baby Cemetery at the Chanterlands Avenue Crematorium.
 If you wish to know when your baby’s cremation will take place, please talk to the Midwife or the Bereavement Midwife.
-It is possible to view the location where ashes have been scattered and a memorial at the Chanterlands Avenue Crematorium can be arranged.
+It is possible to attend the joint scattering of babies’ ashes when they are scattered which is usually a month after the cremation service

 You can organise a burial but you will need to obtain the service of a funeral director of your choice or contact Hull Bereavement services to assist you.
 You are required to produce a medical certificate to authorise the burial and confirm the pregnancy loss if your baby was under 24 weeks gestation.
-This will be obtained from the Midwife at the hospital or from your local GP, if the loss of pregnancy has occurred at home.
-If your baby is over 24 weeks you will require a certificate to register the birth before any arrangements can be made.
-If your baby died following birth, you will need to register the birth and the death before the burial can take place.
-The Bereavement Midwife can provide you with further support on the registration process.
+This will be obtained from the midwife or doctor at the hospital or from your local doctor, if the loss of pregnancy has occurred at home.
+If your baby is over 24 weeks you will require a certificate to register the before burial.
+If your baby died following birth, you will need to register the death before the cremation can take place.
+The bereavement midwife can provide you with further support on the registration process.
 The hospital is unable to contribute to the cost relating to burial; again your chosen funeral director will be able to advise you on any necessary fees.

 If you wish, you can take your baby home and arrange a burial on private land.
 If you choose the option to arrange a private burial there is important information for you to consider: